SophistSolutions/Stroika/Documentation/Stroika-Approach-To-Performance.md

 - Analyze performance and optimize bottlenecks as needed.

 - Leverage c++'s powerful abstraction mechanisms to very ***locally*** replace bits of code with different approaches (here is where the earlier abstraction pays dividends).
-And leverage Stroika's utility classes (e.g. [Foundation::Cache](../Library/Sources/Stroika/Foundation/Cache/ReadMe.md) or alternate container backends [Foundation::Containers](../Library/Sources/Stroika/Foundation/Containers/ReadMe.md#Alternate-Backends-Feature)), or localized use of lower level c++ standard library functions to optimize just the peices that need it).
+And leverage Stroika's utility classes (e.g. [Foundation::Cache](../Library/Sources/Stroika/Foundation/Cache/ReadMe.md) or alternate container backends [Foundation::Containers](../Library/Sources/Stroika/Foundation/Containers/ReadMe.md#Alternate-Backends-Feature)), or localized use of lower level c++ standard library functions to optimize just the pieces that need it).

 ## Experience